 The opportunity to receive a teaching certificate through the Ohio State University College of Pharmacy

 Successful candidates will be graduates of accredited pharmacy programs and eligible for licensure to practice pharmacy in the state of Ohio.
 The residency begins on July 1 and ends one year later on June 30.

-Every other weekend in the outpatient pharmacy.
+Every third weekend in the outpatient pharmacy.